Diamondbacks vs. Phillies Player Props Betting Odds

 Marte Stats

-- Ketel Marte has 12 doubles, four triples, nine home runs, 24 walks and 26 RBI (68 total hits).
-He has swiped six bases.
+- Ketel Marte has 68 hits with 12 doubles, four triples, nine home runs, 24 walks and 26 RBI.
+He's also stolen six bases.

 Marte Recent Games